-The Bureau of Land Management (BLM) has been conducting Solar Regional Mitigation Strategy efforts since 2012, starting with the Dry Lake SRMS Pilot Project.
-Information on other complete or ongoing SRMS projects is available through the following websites:
+The Bureau of Land Management (BLM) has been conducting Solar Regional Mitigation Strategy efforts since 2012.
+Information on complete or ongoing SRMS projects is available through the following websites:

 As part of the BLM's ongoing efforts to implement a landscape approach to managing the public lands, the BLM also has released its draft Procedural Guidance for Developing Solar Regional Mitigation Strategies for public viewing.
 The BLM is conducting outreach to support its SRMS projects with a broad representation of stakeholders, including industry, state and local governments, Tribes, and local communities.
 A workshop on this topic was convened in Denver, CO in July of 2014.
 That workshop and other outreach efforts are not necessarily reflected in the draft Procedural Guidance document (available below).